BabbleSim/ext_2G4_phy_v1/docs/README_design.md

 Note that this is the basic way of working of the Phy:
 It cannot let time pass until it knows what is it that all devices want to do.
-It cannot know if a reception will be succesfull until it know what all others devices will be doing during that reception time.
+It cannot know if a reception will be succesfull until it knows what all others devices will be doing during that reception time.

 Once it knows what it is that all devices want to do, it can let time pass